moorepants/dissertation/motioncapture.rst

 Principal component analysis was used to transform the data into a manageable set organized by the variance associated with the principal components.
-In this paper, these principal components were used to characterize various distinct kinematic motions that occur during stabilization with and without pedaling.
+In this paper, these principal components were used to characterize distinct kinematic motions that occur during stabilization with and without pedaling.
 These motions were grouped on the basis of correlation and conclusions were drawn about which motions are candidates for stabilization-related control actions.

 Introduction
 ------------